alphagov/email-alert-api/docs/api.md

   email sent to a user;
 - url: A url to a page that reflects what the user signed up to and can be linked to with their list;
-- group_id: A UUID that can be provided by an application to group together lists for the same resource with different criteria;
 - links: An object where keys are a link type and the value is an object containing a key of "any" or "all" associated with an array of link values, this is used to match content changes and messages to the list;